In Jeopardy style, here is the answer:

-Senate Bill 436 and House Bill 1209 (now known as Chapters 267 and 268 of the Laws of Maryland of 2013) are entitled "Recordation Taxes – Exemptions."
-They amend provisions of Title 12 of the Tax-Property Article of the Maryland Code effective as of July 1, 2013.
+Senate Bill 436 and House Bill 1209 (now known as Chapters 267 and 268 of the Laws of Maryland of 2013) are titled "Recordation Taxes — Exemptions."
+They amend provisions of Title 12 of the TP Article of the Maryland Code effective as of July 1, 2013.
 These bills do the following:

-2. The 2013 legislation changes the definition of "supplemental instrument of writing" to specifically provide that IDOTs are instruments that may be amended by a "supplemental instrument" even if recordation tax was not paid on them.
+- The 2013 legislation changes the definition of "supplemental instrument of writing" to specifically provide that IDOTs are instruments that may be amended by a supplemental instrument even if recordation tax was not paid on them.
 TP §12-101(l)(1).
 I believe that the provisions that permit IDOTs to be amended by supplemental instruments merely clarify existing law but do not change it, and I testified to this effect before the Senate and House of Delegates committees that considered the bills.
-This is because TP §12-105(f)(7)(i), which was added as part of Senate Bill 1302, defines and taxes "indemnity mortgages" (or IDOTs) that are given in loan transactions of $1 million or more, but Senate Bill 1302 does not limit the effect of exemptions in other sections of the Tax-Property Article, including the exemption for "supplemental instruments of writing" in TP §12-108(e).
+This is because TP §12-105(f)(7)(i), which was added as part of Senate Bill 1302, defines and taxes "indemnity mortgages" (or IDOTs) that are given in loan transactions of $1 million or more, but Senate Bill 1302 does not limit the effect of exemptions in other sections of the TP Article, including the exemption for supplemental instruments of writing in TP §12-108(e).
 Therefore, the exception for supplemental instruments of writing under TP §12-108(e) should not be lost as a result of the 2012 law.
-Instead, the exception should maintain its validity, even before the effective date of the 2013 legislation.
+Instead, the exception should maintain its validity even before the effective date of the 2013 legislation.

 Despite this analysis, a number of county attorneys have taken the position that if an IDOT is amended before July 1, 2013, taxes must be paid on the full amount of the new indebtedness, without any credit for the amount secured by the original IDOT.
 This is based on the general feeling that Senate Bill 1302 indicated a dislike for IDOTs, but it is not based on any specific legislative provision.
 When Senate Bill 436 and House Bill 1209 become effective, it will be crystal clear that IDOTs may be modified by supplemental instruments of writing.